krishna2/krishna2.github.io/khan.md

 At this point, you are ready for the serious history.

-One of the authories on Mongols and Genghis is `Jack Weatherford's amazing book His "Genghis Khan and the Making of the Modern World"`.
+One of the authorities on Mongols and Genghis is `Jack Weatherford's amazing book His "Genghis Khan and the Making of the Modern World"`.

 But he does overdo since it is his given topic/thesis (so warning).
 But he lives in Mongolia!
 He has a few other books "The Secret History of the Mongol Queens: How the Daughters of Genghis Khan Rescued His Empire" and "Genghis Khan and the Quest for God: How the World's Greatest Conqueror Gave Us Religious Freedom".
 I have not read these two.